Charlie Dimmock: Early life and education

 Dimmock attended Wellow Primary School and the Mountbatten School in Romsey, Hampshire.
 Her father Terry was a merchant seaman, and her mother Sue ran her own clothes shop.

-Dimmock's love of gardening began at an early age – she enjoyed spending time in the garden as a child (gravitating towards the family pond), and helping her grandfather in his vegetable patch.
-At junior school she had gardening lessons through the spring and summer terms.
+Dimmock's love of gardening began at an early age – she enjoyed spending time in the garden as a child (gravitating towards the family pond) and helping her grandfather in his vegetable patch.
+At junior school, she had gardening lessons throughout the spring and summer terms.
 As a teenager, Dimmock had a weekend and holiday job at a local garden centre called Mill Water Gardens in Romsey, managed By Tim Bath of Romsey.

 When she was at school, Dimmock initially planned to specialise in forensic science, but changed her mind and studied horticulture.
 Dimmock trained as an amenity horticulturalist at Winchester and in Somerset, graduating with a BTEC Diploma in Amenity Horticulture, attaining a distinction, and a National Technical Certificate in Turf Culture and Sporting Management.
 She spent a year of this training at the Chelsea Physic Garden in London.

 After college, Dimmock joined Romsey Garden Centre.
 It was here that she met TV producer John Thornicroft, who later produced Ground Force.